Time is money.

 Offer someone $500 to fill out a 20 minute questionnaire and they’ll jump at the chance.

-But offer the same amount to fill out an online application form for a savings account, and they’ll put the task at the bottom of their priority list.
+But offer the same amount to fill out an online application form for an online savings account, and they’ll put the task at the bottom of their priority list.

 Yet in Australia, with our current interest rates (compared with rest of world), every $4,000 you save could earn you around $200.
 And it doesn’t stop there.

 With regular automatic deposits from just $30 a day (the price of your daily breakfast, coffee and lunch), and interest compounding monthly, you could be close to $500 richer by the time Christmas rolls around this year.